AlGepe/OmniSnippets_JS/docs/stdCustomJS/dynamicSH.rst

 In our example the calculator performs two different operations with completely different set of variables, the user selects between behaviours with a value setter and the variables are shown/hidden as required.

 .. seealso::
     We have created a calculator using this code so that you can see the results for yourself.
-Check it out at `Custom Message <https://bb.omnicalculator.com/#/calculators/1940>`__ on BB
+Check it out at `Dynamic Show/Hide Variables <https://bb.omnicalculator.com/#/calculators/1942>`__ on BB

 .. code-block:: javascript
     :linenos: